theserverlessway/formica/docs/template-files.md

 }
 ```

-If you want to set specific Jinja varaibles just for loading this particular file you can add them to the code function as arguments `"{{ code('code.py', VAR='something') }}"`.
+If you want to set specific Jinja variables just for loading this particular file you can add them to the code function as arguments `"{{ code('code.py', VAR='something') }}"`.

 ### code_escape